 Sue Appleby has a deep interest in the history of all things Cornish.
 Her first book, The Hammers of Towan: a Nineteenth-Century Cornish Family, looks at the impact of the Great Emigration on Cornish ancestors on her mother's side of the family.
 A new and much expanded edition - based on new research, and featuring new photos and traditional Cornish recipes - was published in 2023.

-In her latest book, Wives-Mothers-Daughters-Widows: Cornish Women in the Caribbean from the 17th to 19th Centuries - which will be published at the end of May 2024 - she examines the lives of Cornish women who went out to the Caribbean, filling a gap in the literature of the Cornish diaspora which previously focused on the male-dominated mining industry of the USA, Australia and South Africa.
+In her latest book, Wives-Mothers-Daughters-Widows: Cornish Women in the Caribbean from the 17th to 19th Centuries, published in June 2024, she examines the lives of Cornish women who went out to the Caribbean, filling a gap in the literature of the Cornish diaspora which previously focused on the male-dominated mining industry of the USA, Australia and South Africa.

 Sue has spent most of her adult life in the Caribbean, working for various international, regional, and national organisations.
 Married to Bernie Evan-Wong, she has two daughters, Meiling and Sarah, and lives in Antigua.